 The common goal of the city should always be first priority and not furthering private or personal interests.
-Equal treatment of all persons should be the order of the day.
+Equal treatment of all persons, claims and transactions should be the order of the day.
 Anyone with an actual, reasonably perceived or potential conflict of interest should recuse themselves from those items involving the conflict.
+If recusal does not resolve the conflict or if it appears to be an ongoing issue, resignation may be the only viable course of action.